 Data Repositories Established as NIH Trusted Partners

-data storage and distribution through database for Genotypes and Phenotypes (dbGaP).
+The National Institutes of Health (NIH) promotes data sharing as an essential element to facilitate the translation of research results into knowledge, products, and procedures to improve human health.
+To achieve this goal, NIH has created a central repository model for data storage and distribution through database for Genotypes and Phenotypes (dbGaP).
 However, in light of the increasing volume and complexity of the data, which necessitate innovative solutions for storing and presenting the data, NIH is exploring new models for data management resources, including structured partnerships with external organizations or "trusted partners."

 NIH Established Trusted Partners

 Cancer Genomics Hub (CGHub): CGHub stores, catalogs, and facilitates research using cancer genome sequences, alignments, and mutation information from The Cancer Genome Atlas (TCGA) consortium and related projects.